Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Protect Yourself

-Sometimes it takes a long time for a manipulator to show their true colors (or for us to notice them!).
-One of the most important things you can do to avoid getting taken advantage of as a female breadwinner is to protect yourself.
+Sometimes, it takes a long time for a manipulator to show their true colors (or for us to notice them!).
+Protecting yourself is crucial to avoid falling into a user’s trap.

 Keep all of your accounts separate.
 If you decide to merge finances at one point, maintain at least one account in your name alone.
 It’s always wise to have a safety net.